 - Safer from a security point of view.

-- Two panes of glass in a well-manufactured frame fit tightly into space where a window needs to go.
+- Two panes of glass in a well-manufactured frame fit tightly into the space where a window needs to go.

 - Double glazing benefits must be part of an overall insulation solution.